fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 and [removeItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/removeItem) removes a key.

-Values in the storage stay even when the page is rerendered.
+Values in the local storage are persisted even when the page is rerendered.
 The storage is [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin)-specific so each web application has its own storage.

-Let's extend our application so that it saves the details of a logged in user to the local storage.
+Let's extend our application so that it saves the details of a logged-in user to the local storage.

 Values saved to the storage are [DOMstrings](https://developer.mozilla.org/en-US/docs/Web/API/DOMString), so we cannot save a JavaScript object as is.
-The object has to be first parsed to JSON with the method _JSON.stringify_.
+The object has to be parsed to JSON first, with the method _JSON.stringify_.
 Correspondigly, when a JSON object is read from the local storage, it has to be parsed back to JavaScript with _JSON.parse_.

 Changes to the login method are as follows: